DhinahViz/Fake-news-Detection/README.md

 💡 What This Project Does
 👉 This web app lets users paste any news content, and it instantly tells whether the news is REAL or FAKE.
 👉 It’s trained using real datasets of news articles — no guesswork, just solid AI logic!
-👉 It's smart, fast, and super easy to use — all built with Python and a clean web interface using Streamlit.
+👉 It's smart, fast, and super easy to use — all built with Python and a clean web interface using tkinter.

 📚 What I Used
 Python – for all the backend logic